Follicular Phase: What It Is and How it Impacts You

 What is the Follicular phase?

-It is the largest part of your menstrual cycle, which starts with your period and ends when you ovulate.
+The follicular phase is the first phase of your menstrual cycle where the follicle (egg) matures.
+It starts with your period and ends when you ovulate.

 Menstruation is when you shed the uterine lining for 3 to 7 days.
-The uterine lining builds up during the luteal phase, which is right before the follicular phase.
+The uterine lining starts to build up during the late follicular phase.
+During this phase, your hormone levels are low.

 Luteal phase